cthom3/startup/notes.md

                 </html>
     - Use web framework bundler to generate web application distribution code, don't have to worry about differentiationg between scope-->will inject necessary syntax to connect-->bundler exposes ES module directly
 26. Document Object Model(DOM)
+    - <!DOCTYPE html> (directs browser to use relevant specifications when rendering the html)
     - object representation of HTML elements used to render display
     - can write programs that dynamically manipulate the HTML
     - browser provides access to DOM through global variable name (document) that points to root element of the DOM